-Now that we’ve talked about artichokes, and I’m sure you ran out to the store to buy some this past weekend (or, more likely drank green beer in some sketchy establishment while downing some greasy bar food), let’s talk about a recipe.
+Now that we’ve talked all about them in this guide to artichokes and I’m sure you ran out to the store to buy some this past weekend (or, more likely drank green beer in some sketchy establishment while downing some greasy bar food over the St. Patrick’s Day holiday), let’s talk about an artichoke recipe.

 If artichokes could be street food, this is how they’d roll, all crisped up, tossed in salt and completely inhibiting your ability to stop popping them in your mouth one by one like an addict.

 Baby artichokes (like baby eggplant) are where it’s at honestly.

 Those big ones you see in the store…they’re good, but they take some effort and a bit of time to cook.

 Side note: I absolutely love braising them for an easier way to enjoy like in this tomato braised artichoke recipe.

 Or, you can grill them and enjoy these Grilled Artichokes with Lemon Herb Tahini Dipping Sauce.

 Baby ones need just a quick trimming and some outer leaves plucked off.

 No dealing with fuzzy cores, long cook times and all that nonsense.

 Would you believe me if I told you that I ate the leftovers of these reheated under the broiler the day after I made them, dipped in some ketchup and they seriously rivaled fries?